Access Keys:

 1912 New school is required.

 Local tradition tells that the roof was blown off the school by a great storm in 1927.
-Mrs. Greally retired in 1928, Mr. Walsh in 1930, Mr. Egan (from Castlebar), Mrs. Staunton, Eileen Daly and Nuala Moran, complete the list of Principals who served, and indeed are serving, the children of Carrowholly well to the present time.
+Mrs. Greally retired in 1928, Mr. Walsh in 1930, Mr. Egan (from Castlebar), Mrs. Staunton, Eileen Daly and Nuala Moran and Peter Carney complete the list of Principals who served, and indeed are serving, the children of Carrowholly well to the present time.

 The Principal was held responsible for everything relating to the school - cleanliness, outer fencing, pupils not returning after midday break.
 Inspectors were examining and it must be recorded that the educational system enjoyed to day at primary and secondary level, is largely due to the pioneers who started teaching the hedge schools and for most of their lives taught in poor surroundings a people who were very poor.